Zchristian955/USGS_LIDAR_AgriTech/README.md

 So then, the first step is to make:

--Library with can directly interact with the api
+- Library with can directly interact with the api
--Data Fetching and Loading
+- Data Fetching and Loading
 - Terrain Visualization
 - Data transformation